jonnor/ESC-CNN-microcontroller/report/references.md

 As a result, many individuals try to shut it out through the use of double glazing or with **acoustic perfume–music**.
 *Music*–the virtual soundscape–is, in this context, used as a *means to control the sonic environment* rather than as a natural expression of it.

+## Audio Embeddings for Environmental Sound Classification

+* VGGish.
+128 dimensions, 8 quantized bit.
+Used as base for DCASE2019 challenge.
+* SoundNet.
+* L^3 (Look, Listen, Learn).
+73.65% on Urbansound8k.
+512 dimensions.
+* EdgeL3.
+Compressed version of L^3.
+70% compression.
+72.64% on Urbansound8k.
+0.814 MB for its 213,491 parameters in float32.
+12 MB RAM needed for activations.

 ## Machine Learning for hearing aids